 After a lot of back and forth between their numerous “moderators,” I was allowed to make a post about my book – as long as there were no links to Amazon or anywhere else the forum members could purchase the book – which took several days of excruciatingly stupid back and forth.

-I didn’t care about book sales – and I still don’t – I was a member of these types of forums once upon a time, and I just wanted to spread the word.
+I didn’t care about book sales – and I still don’t – I was a member of these types of forums once upon a time, and I just wanted to share the fruits of my endeavors with the like-minded.

 Then came the Troll-Zombie army in all its hostility- one after the other, attempting to take a bite out of me with the most ridiculous stupidity.